mripard/sunxi-mali/README.md

 ## fbdev quirks

 The fbdev variants are meant to deal with applications using the legacy fbdev interface.
-The most widely used example would be QT.
+The most widely used example would be [Qt](https://www.qt.io/).
 In such a case, you'll need to do a few more things in order to have a working setup.

 The first thing needed would be to add a reserved memory region, shared by the Display Engine and the Mali GPU nodes.
 The binding is defined